manasa-arun/python/content/en/Tips/structure-keywords-in-python.md

 Name: Aaaa
 rno:25
 ```
-# lambda keyword in python:
+# lambda keyword in Python:
 Small anonymous functions are created with the `lambda` keyword.

 A lambda function can have one expression but any number of arguments.